tomhall82/bodybuilding/README.md

   ![form-image](assets/docs/form.jpg)

-  - The user can enter both their personal details along with training preferences to find their training buddy!.
+  - The user can enter both their personal details along with training preferences to find their training buddy!

 - ###### 404 Page not found